 The collection of Palm Harbor Museum grows through donations of artifacts from the public.
 We serve as responsible stewards for objects, furniture, textiles, photographs, books, and documents of historic importance.
 These donations may be used for studying the past, for creating informative exhibits, and for preserving information about the past for future study.

-We are interested in any potential directly related to the history of Palm Harbor, Ozona, Crystal Beach, Curlew or East Lake.
+We are particularly interested in any items directly related to the history of Palm Harbor, Ozona, Crystal Beach, Curlew or East Lake.
 We are interested in objects, photographs, and documents of local families.

 To discuss a donation, contact the museum.
 Please do not drop off donations at the museum for examination without first making an appointment.